Capital Reserve:

 ii) Credit Risk

 The Company has established a credit policy under which each new customer is analyzed individually for creditworthiness before the payment and delivery terms and conditions are offered.
 The Company's review includes external ratings, if they are available, financial statements, credit agency information, industry information and business intelligence.
 The Company evaluates the customer credentials carefully from trade sources before appointment of any distributor and only financially sound parties are appointed as distributors.
 The Company secures adequate deposits from its distributor and hence risk of bad debt is limited.
-The credit outstanding is sought to be limited to the sum of advances'deposits and credit limit determined by the company.
+The credit outstanding is sought to be limited to the sum of advances/deposits and credit limit determined by the company.

-Concentration of significant e red it risk
+Concentration of significant credit risk

-The ageing of outstanding balance of receivables having more than 10% concentration of credit is within 30 days, and the transactions with them are at arm"s length.
+The ageing of outstanding balance of receivables having more than 10% concentration of credit is within 30 days, and the transactions with them are at arm's length.
 There is no risk of credit concentration as far as transactions with them are concerned.

 iv) Cash and cash equivalents

-The company holds cash and cash equivalents of Sal 3.12 lakhs at 31 March 2024 (31 March 2023:?s5.34 lakhs).
-The cash and cash equivalents are held with bank and cash on hand
+The company holds cash and cash equivalents of 28.76 lakhs at 31 March 2025 (31 March 2024: ' 13.12 lakhs).
+The cash and cash equivalents are held with bank and cash on hand, iv) Liquidity Risk

-Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset fhe Company"? approach to manage liquidity is to have sufficient liquidity to meet its liabilities when they arc due. under both normal and stressed circumstances, without incurring losses or risking damage to the Company' s reputation
+Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
+The Company's approach to manage liquidity is to have sufficient liquidity to meet its liabilities when they are due, under both normal and stressed circumstances, without incurring losses or risking damage to the Company's reputation.
+Management manages the liquidity risk by monitoring cash flow forecasts on a periodic basis and maturity profiles of financial assets and liabilities.
+This monitoring takes into account the accessibility of cash and cash equivalents and additional undrawn financing facilities.

-vn) Foreign Currency Risk
+vii) Foreign Currency Risk

-b- Defined contribution plan
+b.
+Defined contribution plan

-The Company"* provident fund scheme and employee"* state insurance (ESI) fund scheme are defined contribution plans.
-The Company has recorded expenses of' 22.47 lakhs (31.03.2022:' 17.92 lakhs) under provident fund scheme and ' 8.73 lakhs (31.03.2022:' 7.63 lakhs) under ESI scheme.
-These have been included in note 25 employees" benefits expenses, in the Statement of Profit and Loss.
+The Company's provident fund scheme and employee's state insurance (ESI) fund scheme are defined contribution plans.
+The Company has recorded expenses of ' 24.69 lakhs (31.03.2024: ' 22.47 lakhs) under provident fund scheme and ' 8.56 lakhs (31.03.2024: ' 8.73 lakhs) under ESI scheme.
+These have been included in note 25 employees' benefits expenses, in the Statement of Profit and Loss.

-Gratuity (funded)
+c.
+Defined plan Gratuity (funded)

-The employees" gratuity fund scheme managed by Life Insurance Corporation of India is a defined benefit plan.
+The employees' gratuity fund scheme managed by Life Insurance Corporation of India is a defined benefit plan.
 The present value of obligation is determined based on actuarial valuation using the Projected Unit Credit Method, which recognizes each period of service as giving rise to additional unit of employee benefit entitlement and measures each unit separately to build up the final obligation.
-The Company made annual contributions to the L1C of India.
+The Company made annual contributions to the LIC of India.

 The defined benefit obligation calculated uses a discount rate based on government bonds.
-If bond yields fall, live defined benefit obligation will tend to increase.
+If bond yields fall, the defined benefit obligation will tend to increase.

 Salary inflation risk: